 #1.
 A Skillful Knife

 What I’m sure most of us have heard is that cucumbers have an enzyme in their flower-end, and we see people cutting both ends off before processing.
 If you leave a cucumber in the fridge or out on the counter for too long you’ll see the ends begin to shrivel up.
 Maybe the whole cucumber becomes soft, too.
 It’s true that an enzyme is present and does cause shriveling, though according to this article from 1985, there are lots of possible enzymes inside a cucumber that could lead to shriveling.
 Some could even be outside sources from invading organisms.
-Truth is, start the pickling process while your cucumbers are as fresh and dense (hard to the touch) as possible.
+The hard truth is, the best way to ensure a crunchy home made pickle is to start the process while your cucumbers are as fresh and dense (hard to the touch) as possible.
 That way you know you’re preserving before decomposition starts and before anything else can get to it.
 Remember, if you’re not sure about it, taste the end you cut off, and decide then whether to throw that cucumber out or use it.
 Composting them is best, just throw them on a pile.

 #2.
 The Natural Way